 2014 - Now: I write the words you read when you're thinking of buying something.
 I focus on brief digital moments and editorial-style branding.
-Recent freelance work includes Nike, Shutterfly and barre3.
-I’m currently contracted with Instrument.
+Recent clients includes Nike, Converse, Shutterfly and barre3.

 2015 - 2017: As a writer at the swoosh, I wrote digital content for multiple global categories including Nike Sportswear, Nike+, NIKEiD, NikeCourt, Nike SB, Training and Talent Attraction.

-2012 - 2014: Forgetting that numbers are just as frivolous as words and pictures, I took a job in mortgage.
+2012 - 2014: Forgetting that words and pictures are no less important than numbers, I took a job in mortgage.

 2012 - 2016: To maintain sanity amid the numbers, I worked with Portland-based Sahlia Jewelry on creative projects, eventually becoming the company’s in-house art director, copywriter and digital designer.

 2009 - Now: Wanting to learn everything I could about making things look amazing, I began work as a freelance stylist, eventually creating wardrobe, prop and beauty looks for clients including Nike, Sock it to Me and Shwood Sunglasses.

 2008: I received a BA in Magazine Journalism from the lovely University of Oregon.

 2007: Taking nobody’s advice, I moved to Paris to study French.
 The city gave me a lot of art and only a little language.

 2006: As an editorial intern at Portland Monthly Magazine, I worked alongside the (very cool, very talented) style editor, learning by example how to stay breezy while creating beauty.

 2005-2008: I covered art, music and style for the university paper, where my story on a canceled show amassed a record number of hits from deeply distressed Lil Wayne fans.